hopetambala/SI664-docs/sql/mysql_create_database.md

   (1), (2), (3), (4), (5), (6), (7), (8), (9), (10), (11), (12), (13), (14), (15);
 ```

-Second, create a temporary table (e.g., `temp_game_developer`) that will hold the individual
-values split out of the delimited string.
+Second, create a temporary table that will hold the individual values split out of the delimited string.

 ```mysql
 CREATE TEMPORARY TABLE temp_game_developer